Chicken Mississippi Roast Recipe

 Instructions

-• Cook Onion and Seasonings: Place a large dutch oven over medium heat, add olive oil and diced onion.
+• Cook Onion and Seasonings: Place a large Dutch oven over medium heat, add olive oil and diced onion.
 Cook for 5 minutes.
 Add ranch seasoning, kosher salt, black pepper, chicken stock, pepperoncini peppers, and pepper juice.
 Mix well.

-• Cook Chicken: Add the whole chicken to the dutch oven mixture.
+• Cook Chicken: Add the whole chicken to the Dutch oven mixture.
 Bring to a low boil.
 Cover and place in the oven for 2-3 hours or until the chicken is falling apart.

 • Make Gravy: Remove the chicken from the dutch oven and skim any fat off the top of the gravy.
 Place the dutch oven over medium heat.
 In a bowl, mix 1/2 cup of water and cornstarch.
 Stir into the gravy.
 Cook for 10 minutes until thickened.
 Set aside.